zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

-Vision Decimal mythology, an extreme view of a particular object The viewpoint, the viewpoint desert, the viewpoint, the viewpoint, Ideology opticular symmetry, granulation, reparation, entry parametral, Wrong Way, Myth Way, Liar Nirvana, Wrong Way,
+Vision Decimal mythology, an extreme view of a particular object The viewpoint, the viewpoint desert, the viewpoint, the viewpoint, Ideology opticular symmetry, granulation, reparation, entry parametral, Wrong Way, Myth Way, Liar Nibbana, Wrong Way,
 Vipery Graph, Myth Graph, Wrong Thing Is Right About Something This is the vision of the vision of December.